Haverford College Placement Questionnaire

 You may be given a choice in the placement recommendation and if so, please consult with faculty during the designated Tea scheduled during Custom’s week.
 Most of you will have had at least one year of high school chemistry and will be placed into sections 1 or 2 of Chem 111 (Structure and Bonding) and Chem 112 (Chemical Dynamics), with 3 hr of lecture per week, an optional recitation plus a weekly 3 hr lab.
 These two courses may be taken in either order, but Chem 111 is only offered in the fall and Chem 112 only in the spring.
 Some of you will be placed into a special five-day a week section of Chem 111/ 112 (section 3) that does not assume any prior (high school) chemistry background.
 This intensive section is designed to help students with the basics of Chemistry at the same time as they are learning the same topics as those students who are placed into the regular section 1 or 2.
 Section 3 students take the same lab program as those enrolled in section 1 or 2.
 Students with strong chemistry preparation (usually meaning a score of 5 in AP Chemistry) will be placed into Chem 115 (Chemical Structure and Bonding with Inquiry Lab, fall only).
 In addition to the lecture component of Chem 111 (section 1 or 2), students in Chem 115 take an inquiry-based laboratory program.
 These students also take Chem 112.

-Most semesters the Chemistry Department offers one or two courses designed for students not majoring in the natural sciences but who wish to learn more about Chemistry and how it applies to societal and personal decision-making.
+Most years the Chemistry Department offers one or two courses that are suitable for students not majoring in the natural sciences but who wish to learn more about Chemistry and how it applies to societal and personal decision-making.
 These courses, which do not have a laboratory component, do not give major credit nor do they fulfill the requirements associated with a pre-health related track.
-Examples of these courses are Chem 151: Case Studies in Chemistry, Chem 152: Chemistry: Its Application to the Everyday World, and Chem 154: Nanotechnology.
+Examples of these courses are Chem 150: Introduction to Oceanography, Chem 151: Case Studies in Chemistry, Chem 152: Chemistry: Its Application to the Everyday World, and Chem 154: Nanotechnology.
 You do not need to fill out our placement questionnaire to take these courses.

 If you have questions about Chemistry at Haverford, we encourage you to contact a member of the Chemistry Department by email or phone.